becky97/my-second-repo/README.md

 As pointed out before, this concept *does **not*** apply to the files in the top level routes folder. `./routes/pages.js` (for example), would **not** get nested under `/pages` because it doesn't have a parent directory.

+Remember that there are no file extensions required in the CLI.

 ```bash
 --routes pages:[/admin/secret_stuff] # NO.
 --routes admin:secret_stuff:[/] # YES.